ALinuxPerson/try-drop/README.md

 dependencies.

 # Features
-Here is a tree of the features and their explanations.
+Here is a tree of the features (which aren't optional dependencies) and their explanations.

   * `default`: Enables the global try drop strategy, downcasting of try drop strategies, standard library, newtype derefs, `derives`s for most types, and the default try drop strategies.